 2. Artificial Intelligence (AI)

 AI is a trend in its own right, but many areas can and are already used in web development, such as chatbots, search, and personalized customer experiences.
 With artificial intelligence, products can gain an edge over their competitors and dramatically improve many indicators of effectiveness.
 Chatbots are still operational on various websites, despite the slight criticism it faced.
 AI applications reduce support center costs and enhance consumer trust.
 Applying NLP processing tools to the way chatbots speak, makes them indistinguishable from humans.
 This makes AI not a trend but a standard.
+Additionally, AI and AI writing assistants are also being used nowadays to develop the content of websites thus taking web development to a new level..

 3. Progressive web applications